MoonBasedKas/ElectionSimulator/README.md

 # Scenario 1.1
 No malicous actors exist within the network.

-# Scenario 1.2
-Some malicous actor is on the network and will send repeat messages.
-Represented by a vote station occasionally sending a second insertion.

 # Gui
 Gui will be implemented using a python flask server.
 This is to give more immersion as election results as they are